falrabadi/examples/README.md

 ## Git with commit message in Commitizen convention

-Some of commit message in this repository are following the Commitizen convention ([https://commitizen.github.io/cz-cli/](https://commitizen.github.io/cz-cli/)).
+Some of the commit messages in this repository are following the Commitizen convention ([https://commitizen.github.io/cz-cli/](https://commitizen.github.io/cz-cli/)).

 ## Doxygen with Netlify